NethermindEth/horus-checker/README.md

 <br>

-## Tutorial: Your first verified Cairo program
+## Tutorial: Your first verified StarkNet contract

-Let's verify a Cairo program!
+Let's verify a StarkNet contract!
 First, we'll write a simple program that implements a stack data structure in Cairo.
 If you're unfamiliar with Cairo, or you need a refresher, check out the [documentation](https://www.cairo-lang.org/docs/).